You can learn more about the venue in the Mylor Adventure Camp video.

 - Blankets/doona or warm sleeping bag (it can still be cold in the Adelaide Hills this time of year!)

 - Enclosed footwear

 Both Adelaide Airport and Franklin Street bus Station are about 1 hours drive from the venue.

-It is anticipated that an AABAT shuttle bus is to be offered departing from the Adelaide Airport at 3pm on Friday 15 October.
+It is anticipated that an AABAT shuttle bus is to be offered departing from the Adelaide Airport at 3pm on Friday 21 October.
 Depending on demand, we may have another bus doing an airport pickup at 4pm and another at 6:30pm.
-Bus will return to the airport leaving Mylor after the forum on Sunday 17 October.
-The cost will be $15 each way, paid in cash or credit card upon boarding.
+Bus will return to the airport leaving Mylor after the forum on Sunday 23 October.
+The cost will be $15 each way, ideally paid upon registration (with limited spots with cash or credit card upon boarding).
 You can select your interest in using the shuttle bus upon registering for the forum.
 Queries can be directed to .